Transportation & Parking

 2014-15 Season Parking Passes

 - Pink Pass, $150.
 For employees of eligible Vail business license holders, good for parking at gated lots at Ford Park and soccer field, 6 a.m. to 2 a.m. daily.
 Note: The soccer field lot will be closed for permit parking between Jan.
 2 and March 22.* Available to Vail Village or Lionshead-based Vail business license holders’ employees working a minimum of 30 hours per week.
 Proof of employment is required.
 Parking spaces are serviced by the existing transportation system.
-Note: This pass is no longer honored on the North Frontage Road across from the Middle Creek Village Apartments.Vehicles must display the appropriate placard to access the permit-only Frontage Road parking, which will be available daily from 7 a.m. to 11 p.m. on a first-come, first-served basis.
+Additional parking is now available to Pink and Green pass holders along the North Frontage Road across from the Middle Creek Village Apartments.Vehicles must display the appropriate placard to access the permit-only Frontage Road parking, which will be available daily from 7 a.m. to 11 p.m. on a first-come, first-served basis.

 - Blue Pass, $1,100.
 For Vail property owners, residents and employees of qualifying Vail business license holders, good for parking in the two structures with restrictions.
 Good 7 days a week at Lionshead structure and Monday through Thursday at Vail Village structure with the exception of the restricted days of Dec.
 26-Jan.
 4; Jan.
 19 and Feb.
 16. Available to Vail Village or Lionshead-based Vail business license holders’ employees working a minimum of 30 hours per week.
 Proof of employment is required.
 Proof of residency or proof of property ownership is needed for residents or property owners.

 - Silver Pass, $1,800.
 Available to qualifying business license holders in Vail Village and Lionshead with guaranteed parking in one structure.
 Limit one pass per business.
 This pass must be purchased using the credit card or checking account of the business.